-Philip Bernie is the Head of BBC TV Sport – responsible for all TV Sport output on the BBC.
+Philip Bernie is the Head of Content at BBC Sport – responsible for all video and audio output.

 He was Editor of Sports Personality Of The Year from 1999 to 2005, during which time he won a Royal Television Society Award for the show.

 He was Editor on the Olympic Games from 1992 to 2004, and on the Commonwealth Games from 1994 to 2002.